 EXPLANATION: THIS CHANGE IS TO CLARIFY THAT PER 702 KAR 3:220 DISTRICTS MUST HAVE A PROCESS IN PLACE TO WAIVE (NOT REDUCE) ANY APPLICABLE FEES CHARGED BY THE DISTRICT FOR PUPILS WHO QUALIFY.
 IN ADDITION SCHOOL NUTRITION PERSONNEL ARE PROHIBITED FROM ACCESSING CEP INFORMATION WHICH MUST BE HANDLED BY THE FRAM COORDINATOR.

 FINANCIAL IMPLICATIONS: POSSIBLE INCREASE IN COST TO SCHOOLS

 STUDENTS $09.15 AP.21

-Application for Waiver/Reduction of Fees
+Application for Waiver of Fees